Evolution towards quasi-equilibrium in nematic liquid crystals studied through decoherence of multi-spin multiple-quantum coherences: Description of the pulse sequence

 \section{Description of the pulse sequence}

-The experiment was tailored to study the way in which decoherence affects the frequency content of the spectra of different coherences through eigen-selection \cite{SegZam2011,SegZam2013} during the transit from a multi-spin initial state to the quasi-equilibrium.
-The sequence combines the Jeener Broekaert (JB) experiment with encoding of multiple quantum coherences and refocalization of the spin dynamics under the secular dipolar Hamiltonian.

-In the standard JB sequence [$(\pi/2)_x - t_p - (\pi/4)_y - t - (\pi/4)_{y+\varphi}$] (top row in \fig{FigPaper_MPulsos_JBRT}(a), with $\tau=0$), the first $(\pi/2)_x$ pulse produces an initial state of one-spin single quantum coherence which evolves freely under the secular dipolar Hamiltonian during $t_p$, developing more complex multispin, single-quantum coherences.
-The second pulse $(\pi/4)_y$ rotates the state into a multi-spin multiple-quantum state (zero, single, double or higher order).
-The state so prepared is allowed to evolve freely during a waiting time $t$.
-If $t$ is ``long enough'' the spin system reaches a QE state consistent with a diagonal density operator (in the basis of the dipolar Hamiltonian); let us call $t_{QE}$ to the time scale needed for the particular spin system to reach quasi-equilibrium.
-A last read pulse $(\pi/4)_{y}$ projects part of the QE state into observable single quantum coherence.
-The QE state which can be observed after the read pulse depends on the preparation time, in fact, it was shown that at least three different QE states can be observed in nematic liquid crystals \cite{Bonin13}.
+The experiment was tailored to study the way in which decoherence affects the frequency content of the spectra of different coherences through eigen-selection, during the transit from a coherent multi-spin initial state to the QE.
+The pulse sequence shown in \fig{fig:Puls}(a) combines the Jeener-Broekaert (JB) experiment with encoding of multiple-quantum coherences and refocalization of the spin dynamics under the secular dipolar Hamiltonian.
+The standard JB sequence [$(\pi/2)_x - t_p - (\pi/4)_y - t - (\pi/4)_y$] (top row in \fig{fig:Puls}(a), with $\tau=0$ and $\varphi = 0^\circ$) is traditionally used to prepare a QE state sometimes called `dipolar order'.
+The first $(\pi/2)_x$ pulse produces an initial one-spin single-quantum coherence state which evolves freely under the secular dipolar Hamiltonian during the preparation time $t_p$, developing multi-spin, single-quantum coherences.
+The second pulse $(\pi/4)_y$ rotates this state into multi-spin multiple-quantum coherences (zero, single, double or higher quantum order).
+The state so prepared evolves freely during a waiting time $t$.
+A last read pulse $(\pi/4)_{y}$ projects part of the state into observable single-quantum coherence.
+If $t$ is `long enough' the observed signal is consistent with a diagonal-in-block density operator (on the basis of the dipolar Hamiltonian) and its amplitude only depends on $t$ in the scale of relaxation.
+Let us call $t_{QE}$ to the timescale needed for the particular spin system to reach QE.
+Experiments show that the signal shape after the read pulse depends on the preparation time, in fact, at least three different kinds of QE states were observed in nematic liquid crystals \cite{Bonin13}.